-The course organiser is the “Chairperson” on the abstract submission form and will be the primary contact/s for all correspondence with the Office.
+The course organiser is the “Chairperson” on the proposal submission form and will be the primary contact/s for all correspondence with the Office.
 We recommend that there are 2 chairpersons assigned per course.

 All submitted courses will be reviewed before final selection is made with submissions ranked according to their average score.

 The submission and review process applies to both new and repeat courses.

 New courses will be judged solely on the quality of the proposal.

 Repeat courses will also have previous evaluation results considered and the number of times the symposia has featured at other meetings will be taken into account.

 Specific topics that need to be covered in the congress programme will be taken into account when making the final selection of accepted courses.
 The decision of the committee is final.